Mission Statement

 The Constitution and By-Laws of the North Carolina Jail Administrator’ Association shall be amended only at an annual conference or at a special conference called for that purpose.

 A proposed amendment may be submitted by the Board of Directors or by petition of an active member.
-Proposed amendments shall be presented in writing to the Secretary and distributed by U.S. Mail to all members at least thirty days in advance of an annual or special conference.
+Proposed amendments shall be presented in writing to the Secretary and distributed by U.S. Mail or electronic mail to all members at least thirty days in advance of an annual or special conference.
 A thirty day notice is required for members to consider any changes to the bylaws.

 ARTICLE XIV